 Before joining Tonkon Torp, Caroline clerked for the Honorable Charles S. Haight in the Southern District of New York.

-Caroline and her husband, Adrian, are parents of two teenagers.
+Caroline and her husband, Adrian, are parents of a son in high school and a daughter in college.
 As a family, they enjoy all kinds of outdoor activities—camping, hiking, skiing, and biking.
 Caroline and Adrian also enjoy going out dancing.
 They both started with East Coast Swing, learned how to do the Texas Two Step when they were in college together at Rice University, and then studied the tango in New York.
 Now, after more than twenty-five years as dance partners, they don’t follow any rules and everything blends together.

 Claims from Sale of Business